Contact us by email

 Dorothy Ann and Gary E. Davis

 Gary E. Davis has studied nature and people since the 1960s as a scientist, aquanaut, national park ranger and photographer.
 He has explored California's giant kelp forests, Florida's Everglades and tropical estuaries, coral reefs and ocean depths in the Florida Keys, Virgin Islands, and the Bahamas.
 During 40+ years of scientific research in national parks, he realized that translating his science into clear visual narratives was as important as the discoveries themselves.
 He now shares his enthusiasm for life with visual narratives and image galleries to better connect people to nature.
 Trained as a marine ecologist and a fisheries scientist in the 1960s, he pioneered studies of spiny lobsters, abalone, and other key species as ‘vital signs’ of ocean health tipping points that improved conservation.
 In the 1980s, he developed prototype ecological health monitoring protocols to give early warnings of crises, design remediation, and guide ecosystem stewardship in Channel Islands National Park, California.
 He then helped expand this vision to the entire U. S. National Park System in the 1990s.
 With his research, he also showed how un-fished marine reserves could simultaneously improve local fishing and ocean health in Dry Tortugas, Everglades, Biscayne, and Channel Islands national parks.
 Gary held a variety of research and management positions with the U. S. National Park Service and U. S. Geological Survey.
-He was a founding board member of the SeaDoc Society at the University of California, Davis, Wildlife Health Center, and currently serves on the board of the Western National Parks Association.
-He also advises the U. S. Depts. of Interior as a member of the National Park System Advisory Board's Science Committee.
+He was a founding board member of the SeaDoc Society at the University of California, Davis, Wildlife Health Center, and served on the board of the Western National Parks Association.
+He also advised the U. S. Department of the Interior as a member of the National Park System Advisory Board's Science Committee.
 He hopes you enjoy the stories of people and nature in his images.